Important info to ensure that your next

 the classroom, gearing up and rinsing facilities are all outdoor, with plenty of (social distancing) space

-we walk across the road to the Dive Bus house reef for all Confined and Open Water dives, so no transport required
+we walk across the road to the Dive Bus house reef for all Confined and Open Water training dives, so no transport required

 You can start your next dive course on your favourite device, in your favourite place, wherever and whenever you like.